mui/mui-x/scripts/README.md

 2. Clean the generated changelog, to match the format of [https://github.com/mui/mui-x/releases](https://github.com/mui/mui-x/releases).
 3. Update the root `package.json`'s version
-4. Update the versions of the other `package.json` files and of the dependencies with `yarn release:version` (`yarn release:version prerelease` for alpha / beta releases).
+4. Update the versions of the other `package.json` files and of the dependencies with `pnpm release:version` (`pnpm release:version prerelease` for alpha / beta releases).
 5. Open PR with changes and wait for review and green CI.
 6. Merge PR once CI is green, and it has been approved.

 ### Release the packages

 1. Checkout the last version of the working branch
-2. `yarn && yarn release:build` (make sure you have the latest dependencies installed, and build the packages)
+2. `pnpm i && pnpm release:build` (make sure you have the latest dependencies installed, and build the packages)
-3. `yarn release:publish` (release the versions on npm, you need your 2FA device)
+3. `pnpm release:publish` (release the versions on npm, you need your 2FA device)
-4. `yarn release:tag` (push the newly created tag)
+4. `pnpm release:tag` (push the newly created tag)

 ### Publish the documentation